pywbem/pywbem/README.rst

 * `mof_compiler`_ - A MOF compiler that takes MOF files as input and compiles them into a CIM repository (e.g. on a WBEM server).

-The related `pywbemtools project`_ provides this command line utility:
+The related `pywbemtools project`_ provides the following command line utilities:

 * `pywbemcli`_ - A client-side command line interface for a WBEM server, supporting a command line mode and an interactive (repl) mode.

+* `pywbemlistener`_ - A command that runs and manages WBEM indication listeners that can receive indications from a WBEM server.

 .. _WBEM Client Library: https://pywbem.readthedocs.io/en/latest/client.html
 .. _WBEM Server Library: https://pywbem.readthedocs.io/en/latest/server.html